kachinne/alx-low_level_programming/0x00-hello_world/README.md

-The c programming is moving us up
+The c programming is moving us up we no dey carry last